Fiewor/star-card/README.md

 Annually 12.2 million people, mostly in developing countries, die from noncommunicable diseases while still of active working age.

-Excessive Noise, Software bugs and ergonomic hazards could cause accidents, litigations and depression.
+Excessive Noise, and ergonomic hazards could cause accidents, litigations and depression.

 ## What's the problem?
 A few deterrent can discourage employees from reporting risk such;